nefedov-yury/BEAN/workdir/PsipJpsiPhiEta/00_readme.txt

 //--------------------------------------------------------------------
 0) Common headers
 //--------------------------------------------------------------------
-masses.h   -> masses of particles (GeV) from PDG 2021
++masses.h   -> masses of particles (GeV) from PDG 2021

-norm.h     -> normalization constants for inclusive MC and for
++norm.h     -> normalization constants for inclusive MC and for
               non-resonance data; BOSS v709

 cuts.h     -> List of cuts for